christopher-l-ahmed/population-burden-gap/README.md

 ## 📄 analysis/ — Each Major Step Lives in Its Own Quarto File

 In ___ (forthcoming paper), I calculate PBG and ΔPBG for three versions of Washington State’s EHD Map.
-To test how sensitive PBG and ΔPBG are to practical dataset and geography changes I re‑calculate the metrics under the following hypothetical scenarios:
+To test how sensitive PBG and ΔPBG are to practical dataset and geography changes, I re‑calculate the metrics under the following hypothetical scenarios:

 - **Indicator Stability:** What if the same indicators were always used across versions?
 - **Geographic Stability:** What if census tract boundaries never changed with the 2020 decennial census?